-- 83(1) The returning officer shall authorize the establishment of one or more advance polls within the municipality or school division, as the case may be, for voters to cast their votes in advance of election day. - (2) Notwithstanding subsection (1), a rural municipality or resort village, as the case may be, that has adopted a bylaw establishing a mail-in ballot system pursuant to section 92 is not required to establish advance polls. - (3) The returning officer may: - (a) authorize the establishment of one or more advance polls outside the municipality or school division, as the case may be, for voters to cast their votes in advance of the day appointed for the holding of an election; and - (b) authorize the establishment of one or more advance polls in accordance with section 29. - (4) Subject to subsection (5), the returning officer shall set the days and hours during which an advance poll established pursuant to subsections (1) to (3) is open. - (5) An advance poll mentioned in subsection (4) must be open at least three days but not more than 15 days before election day.
+- 83(1) The returning officer shall authorize the establishment of one or more advance polls within the municipality or school division, as the case may be, for voters to cast their votes in advance of election day. - (2) Repealed.
+2023, c32, s.35.

+(3) The returning officer may:

+- (a) authorize the establishment of one or more advance polls outside the municipality or school division, as the case may be, for voters to cast their votes in advance of the day appointed for the holding of an election; and - (b) authorize the establishment of one or more advance polls in accordance with section 29. - (4) Subject to subsection (5), the returning officer shall set the days and hours during which an advance poll established pursuant to subsection (1) or (3) is to be kept open, but the poll must be kept open for at least 2 consecutive hours on any day that is it open. - (5) An advance poll mentioned in subsection (4) must be open at least three days but not more than 15 days before election day.